 In collaboration with Dr Esh Mahenthiralingam and Dr Colin Berry we are exploring further the movement of bacterial endophytes within plants and its biotechnological applications (Vidal et al., 2013 in press).

-David Parfitt, Julie Hunt, Jennifer Hiscox (post-doctoral researchers on on fungal populations and ecology)
+David Parfitt, Julie Hunt, Jennifer Hiscox, Wafa Muftah (post-doctoral researchers on fungal populations and ecology)

 Natasha Spadafora (post-doctoral researcher on post-harvest biology)

-Adel Elmaghrabi (current postgraduate on stress and cell division)
+Adel Elmaghrabi (recent postgraduate on stress and cell division)

 Faezah Mohd Salleh and Danilo Aros (recent postgraduates on floral development and senescence)

-Golnaz Rafiei and Gemma Cook (recent postgraduates on stress and cell division)
+Gemma Cook (recent postgraduate on stress and cell division)

 Dr Lien Gonzalez (University of Havan Cuba) on the cell cycle

 Prof Diego Albani (University of Sassari, Sardinia, Italy) on the cell cycle